A Hall of Statistical Mirrors: The univariate normal and its corresponding mirrors

 \section{The univariate normal and its corresponding mirrors}

-To introduce statistical mirror symmetry, it is helpful to do so in the context of a specific example.
-In this section, we show that by considering the family of univariate normal distributions, we obtain a correspondence between the Siegel-Jacobi space $\mathbb{C}\times\mathbb{H}$ with an $Sp(2,\mathbb{R})$-invariant metric and the Siegel half-space with the Bergman metric.
+To introduce statistical mirror symmetry, it is helpful to consider a specific example of the phenomena.
+In this section, we show that by considering the family of univariate normal distributions, we obtain a correspondence between the Siegel-Jacobi space $\mathbb{C}\times\mathbb{H}$ with an $Sp(2,\mathbb{R})$-invariant metric and a Siegel domain (i.e., the complex ball) with the Bergman metric.
 We will use this as an archetypal case which motivates the more general definition in Section \ref{Construction}.
 In the interest of clarity, we will not include long derivations of curvature tensors in this paper.
 Instead, we have written a Mathematica notebook which can be used to calculate all of the relevant quantities \cite{MTWnotebook}.